 Representing a bridge between the classroom and the film industry, the program is designed to broaden opportunities for Indigenous-led film production companies to make an impact on the digital, creative and cultural sectors of Western Canada.

 The program offers twenty sponsored seats and will be delivered entirely online.
 It consists of eleven two-day workshops that take place over two terms.
-The summer term runs from May 15 to June 27 (four workshops), and the fall term runs from Sept.
-11 to Dec.
-5 (seven workshops).

 Workshops will take place on weekends (Saturdays and Sundays).
 There will also be mentorship sessions between workshops (up to four hours per participant).